 Note: All example slides below are accessible in Market Analysis PPT Diagrams (see details by clicking the pictures).

-What’s the typical content of Market Research presentation?
+What’s the typical content of a Market Analysis presentation?

-Market analysis presentation content can vary, depending on the market you study (is it local, national, global?) and type of your business (services, products, B2B, Retail?).
+Market analysis presentation content can vary, depending on the market you study (is it local, national, or global?) and the type of your business (services, products, B2B, Retail?).

 Understanding and defining who is in your target market are often essential, as is considering what the competitive landscape looks like at the time you’re presenting.